 Utilizing a durable rip-stop fabric to lay down in your vehicle prior to placing the bicycle inside will effectively safeguard your car from accumulating excessive dirt and grime.
 Ideally, it is recommended to search for a cover that is sufficiently large to encompass the entire boot and rear seat area, once the seats are folded down.

 This is a conventional boot liner that is commonly used for transporting dogs in vehicles.
 However, it is also highly effective for transporting bicycles.
 The transportation system includes cushioning to safeguard the bicycle frame and wheels during transit.

 It will provide satisfactory durability even during an extended cycling excursion.
 Please ensure that you have access to a water source at the location where you intend to utilize it.
-Alternatively, you may transport a volume of two liters of water to facilitate the cleaning of the bicycle.
+Alternatively, you may transport two liters of water to facilitate the cleaning of the bicycle.